jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

     2013/12/11, 100.00, 100.00,  INTERNET TRF FROM     BURTRONIX DONATION    Donation: Burtronix

 Notes:
+* Look into credit card fee, not necessary right now.
+Why is it a duplicate cost?
+* Get invoices from Lee and others of various donations, such as Google Apps, Food at Meetings, etc.

-Reporter and Backup:
+Reporter and Backup: Greg

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 E-mail and Distributions List